-12) Article 7 of the European Charter is, so to speak, a conditio sine qua non for the implementation of its provisions.
+12) Article 7 of the ECRML is, so to speak, a conditio sine qua non for the implementation of its provisions.
 In other words, this article is considered as a guiding principle for the adoption of measures considered effective by national authorities.
 Article 7 is fully applicable to all languages (regional or minority), de facto and/or de jure, existing, provided they meet the requirements of Article 1, regardless of state declarations at the time of ratification.
 It is important not to confuse Article 7, which belongs to Part II, with Part III.
 Further explanation is provided below.

-Part II - Objectives and principles pursued in accordance Article 7 - Objectives and principles e with Article 2, paragraph 1 1.
-In respect of regional or minority languages, within the territories in which such languages are used and according to the situation of each language, the Parties shall base their policies, legislation and practice on the following objectives and principles: a. the recognition of the regional or minority languages as an expression of cultural wealth; b. the respect of the geographical area of each regional or minority language in order to ensure that existing or new administrative divisions do not constitute an obstacle to the promotion of the regional or minority language in question; c. the need for resolute action to promote regional or minority languages in order to safeguard them; d. the facilitation and/or encouragement of the use of regional or minority languages, in speech and writing, in public and private life;
+Part II - Objectives and principles pursued in accordance with Article 2, paragraph 1 Article 7 - Objectives and principles

+1. In respect of regional or minority languages, within the territories in which such languages are used and according to the situation of each language, the Parties shall base their policies, legislation and practice on the following objectives and principles:

+- a. the recognition of the regional or minority languages as an expression of cultural wealth; - b. the respect of the geographical area of each regional or minority language in order to ensure that existing or new administrative divisions do not constitute an obstacle to the promotion of the regional or minority language in question; - c. the need for resolute action to promote regional or minority languages in order to safeguard them; - d. the facilitation and/or encouragement of the use of regional or minority languages, in speech and writing, in public and private life; - e. the maintenance and development of links, in the fields covered by this Charter, between groups using a regional or minority language and other groups in the State employing a language used in identical or similar form, as well as the establishment of cultural relations with other groups in the State using different languages; - f. the provision of appropriate forms and means for the teaching and study of regional or minority languages at all appropriate stages;